Arlet/verilog-65C02-microcode/README.md

 you should register the "AD" signals on the IO block as follows: ("AB" are the pad names)

     always @(posedge clock)
+        if( RDY )
             AB <= AD;

+When using the RDY signal, please note that the unregistered 'AD' outputs are not guaranteed to be stable while RDY=0.
+For example, during a zeropage access, the DB input is fed back directly on the AD output.
+If you're deasserting RDY in your design, you must either use the registered 'AB' that use the RDY as clock enable, shown above, or you must read the AD output only on the first cycle of RDY=0, and ignoring any changes while RDY is kept low.

 ## Design goals
 The main design goal is to minimize the slice count.
-The first version will probably use a block RAM for microcode.
+The first version uses a block RAM for microcode.

 ## Code